Charles L. McNary: Senate years

 After World War I, Wilson sought Senate approval of the Treaty of Versailles.
 Because the treaty included provisions for establishing and joining the League of Nations, one of Wilson's Fourteen Points, Republicans opposed it.
 Going against much of his party, McNary, part of a group of senators known as "reservationists", proposed minor changes to support the United States entry into the League.
 Ultimately, the Senate never ratified the Treaty of Versailles, and the United States never joined the League.

 One of the prime opponents of Wilson and the League was Senate Majority Leader Henry Cabot Lodge.
 After McNary demonstrated his skill in the debate over the League, Lodge took him under his wing, and the two formed a longtime friendship.
 The friendship helped McNary secure favorable committee assignments and ushered him into the inner power circle of the Senate.
 Early in his career, he served as chairman of the Irrigation and Reclamation Committee, and as a member of the Agriculture and Forestry Committee.
-In 1922, President Warren G. Harding asked McNary to be the Secretary of the Interior to replace Albert B. Fall because of Fall's involvement in the ongoing Teapot Dome scandal.
+In 1922, President Warren G. Harding asked McNary to become Secretary of the Interior to replace Albert B. Fall because of Fall's involvement in the ongoing Teapot Dome scandal.
 McNary declined, preferring to stay in the Senate.